Is there a best time of year to visit the famous sites of Egypt or relax at one of the country’s many Red Sea resorts?

 Visiting during Egypt’s shoulder seasons

 This leaves a great range of shoulder season still from February to May/June and September to early December where crowds are not too bad and temperatures are not too hot.

 How close you can creep to summer really depends on your tolerance for heat… Those already living in the Middle East or other tropical countries may continue to find it pleasant until close to the peak of summer.

 One thing to be aware of if visiting in the spring is the Khamsin – this weather phenomenon can occur from March to May, bringing with it thick dust and sandstorms.
 It’s difficult to predict and normally only lasts a few hours at a time but may hamper spring break plans.

 Holidays and crowds in Egypt

 As you would expect, the cooler weather brings much greater crowds, especially over the Christmas to New Year period when most countries around the world have public holidays and school holidays.

-If you are not a big fan of crowds and lining up, I strongly suggest you DO NOT travel over this busy fortnight or so when everything will be at capacity and you are no hope of taking a photograph without hundreds of heads in it.
+If you are not a big fan of crowds and lining up, I strongly suggest you DO NOT travel over this busy fortnight or so when everything will be at capacity, and you are in no hope of taking a photograph without hundreds of heads in it.

 Egypt School & Public holidays